jefdaj/STAR-Vote/README.md

 we start with a relatively normal polling place and add cryptographic assurances.
 The result looks similar to the current system from a user perspective, but is more trustworthy.

+### Development plan

-*STAR-Vote* is currently comprised of multiple components meant to run on physically separate machines:
+*STAR-Vote* is comprised of multiple components meant to run on physically separate machines:

 - *back-end applications* that handle the generation of encryption keys, maintenance of a voter status database, maintenance of a public authenticated write-only bulletin board, and tallying of cast ballots after an election
 - a *polling place controller* that manages the *STAR-Vote* protocol at a given polling place